neiltarar/personal_portfolio_website_tutorial/README.md

 # Creating a React Application

+First, a BIG shoutout to [Bree](https://github.com/Bvaneerden), our superstar dev.
+Thanks for your help, Bree!

 To start building a new React application, we can leverage `create-react-app`, a handy toolset for creating React apps with no build configuration.
 Here's the command to get started:

 ```bash